 Panoro Energy will ensure that the resolutions and supporting information distributed are sufficiently detailed and comprehensive to allow shareholders to form a view on all matters to be considered at the meeting.

 According to Article 7 of the Company’s Articles of Association, registrations for the Company’s General Meetings must be received at least five calendar days before the meeting is held.

 The Chairman of the Board and the CEO of the Company are normally present at the General Meetings.
 Other Board members and the Company’s auditor will aim to be present at the General Meetings.
 Members of the Nomination Committee are requested to be present at the AGM of the Company.
 An independent person to chair the General Meeting will, to the extent possible, be appointed.
-Normally the General Meetings will be chaired by the Company’s corporate lawyer.
+Normally the General Meetings will be chaired by the Company’s external corporate lawyer.

-Shareholders who are unable to attend in person will be given the opportunity to vote.
+Shareholders who are unable to attend in person will be given the opportunity to vote by proxy.
 The Company will nominate a person who will be available to vote on behalf of shareholders as their proxy.
 Information on the procedure for representation at the meeting through proxy will be set out in the notice for the General Meeting.
 A form for the appointment of a proxy, which allows separate voting instructions for each matter to be considered by the meeting and for each of the candidates nominated for elections will be prepared.
 Dividend, remuneration to the Board and the election of the auditor, will be decided at the AGM.
 After the meeting, the minutes are released on the Company’s website.

 7 NOMINATION COMMITTEE